ns-niam/CiteMind.ai/README.md

 📧 Open to AI/ML internships, collaborations, and research opportunities.

-### ⭐ If you found this project useful, give it a star!
+###  If you found this project useful, give it a star!⭐

 > *“Trustworthy AI is not just about generating answers — it is about proving them.”*